ToastedPeanuts/FinalProject/proposal.md

 - Week 3 - 11/26/23-12/3/23 (DUE)
-  1. Connect all the paths together with inputs- Should correctly lead to the final outcome X
+  1. Connect all the paths together with inputs- Should correctly lead to the final outcome
   2. Display images on encounters
-  3. Animate text X
+  3. Animate text
   4. (Add music)
   5. (Different music based on encounters)